 It’s no fun to discover that your roof is leaking.
 And often, it’s hard to determine the source of the leak.
 Homeowners can usually get a good idea of the location of the leak by observing the water stains on the ceiling below.
-But calling in a residential roofing contractor who can climb up on the roof to see what’s going on and take care of any roof leak repair that’s needed on a Kansas City home is a better way to go.
+But calling in a residential roofing contractor in Kansas city who can climb up on the roof to see what’s going on and take care of any roof leak repair that’s needed on a Kansas City home is a better way to go.

 Any structure that sticks up from the surface of the roof can be a source of leaks.
 This includes items like skylights, chimneys, and roof vents.
 Roof vents that aren’t sealed properly are often a source of water infiltration.
 Let’s take a look at some of the more common types of roof vents to learn more.